 Progress is a website template crafted precisely for health-driven nonprofit organizations and offers your team all the features you could ever need to connect with constituents online and drive engagement.

 Like the previous few entries on this list, Progress places your constituency first with a focus on including high-quality images right at the top of the page in an image slider element.

 Progress goes even further to put your community first by offering private, password-protected pages for your team to host confidential information.

-Confidentiality concerning health information is so important in your sector, so you’ll want to trust that your website has the capabilities to protect your community’s privacy.
+Confidentiality concerning health information is so important in this sector, so you’ll want to trust that your website has the capabilities to protect your community’s privacy.

 Much of your health organization’s staff have professional histories in the healthcare industry as doctors, nurses, administrators, and more.

 What’s less common is to find individuals at health-focused nonprofits who have extensive experience with web design.
 Don’t worry, though!
 Morweb’s Progress theme is another nonprofit website template that your team can get up and running without having to be a coding expert.

 Your team can check out all that Progress has to offer by clicking through to this free trial demo.

 As a member of an international nonprofit organization, it’s no secret that it can be difficult to build and maintain a strong community that spans countries and continents.